|About this course:|

 The majority of units are in print, but several, including the five songwriting units, are online.
 There are also books of scores, audio CDs, a DVD, music notation software (Sibelius Student 6), online databases and quizzes, and preparatory material on music notation.

-By the end of the course, you will have developed fluency in the following areas:
+By the end of the module, you will have developed fluency in the following areas:

-This is a Level 2 course and builds on the Level 1 courses The arts past and present (AA100), Voices and texts (A150) and Making sense of things: an introduction to material culture (A151).
-These courses develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
+This is a Level 2 module and builds on the Level 1 modules The arts past and present (AA100), Voices and texts (A150) and Making sense of things: an introduction to material culture (A151).
+These modules develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
 They also offer an introduction to a range of subjects in the arts and humanities.

-If you have not studied at University level before, you are strongly advised to study Level 1 courses before progressing to Level 2 study.
+If you have not studied at University level before, you are strongly advised to study Level 1 modules before progressing to Level 2 study.

 An introduction to music theory on OpenLearn provides a good introduction to the specific skills of listening and writing about music.
 In addition, your regional or national centre will be able to tell you where you can see reference copies of an older module, Start listening to music (A179), or you can buy selected materials from Open University Worldwide Ltd.